 Workers who think their pay is below the correct minimum wage rate should talk to their employer first.

 If this doesn’t solve the problem, they can ask the employer in writing to see their payment records.
 The worker can take someone with them and make copies of the records.

 If an employer owes the worker any arrears they have to pay these back.

 If the employer refuses payment

-If HM Revenue and Customs (HMRC) find that the employer hasn’t paid they will send them a notice for the arrears plus a penalty for not paying the minimum wage.
+If HM Revenue and Customs (HMRC) find that the employer hasn’t paid they will send them a notice for the arrears plus a fine for not paying the minimum wage.